(RA; Arthritis, Rheumatoid)

 - Infection with specific viruses or bacteria—may start an abnormal immune response

 - Chemical or hormonal imbalances in the body

-- Family members with RA
+- Having other family members with RA

-- Heavy or long term smoking
+- Heavy or long-term smoking

-- Red, swollen, warm joints
+- Red, warm joints

 - Deformed, misshapen joints